HadiSeyed/Portfolio/README.md

 ## Computer Graphics

 In CSCI 6820, Computer Graphics, I Explored advanced concepts in 3D modeling using in Blender like camera location, light, rendering etc. Moreover, I worked on 3D projection matrix, ray tracer, and WebGL.
+Here are some example outputs from my project are shown below.

 ### Figure 1: 3D Modeling
 ![figure 1](<Coffee table.png>)